-The following best practices will help you plan and use Vertex Feature Store in various scenarios.
-This guide is not intended to be exhaustive, but will provide you with an understanding of how you can use Feature Store in your organization.
+The following best practices will help you plan and use Vertex AI Feature Store in various scenarios.
+This guide is not intended to be exhaustive..

-in this case, is to create a separate entity type to group
+The best practice, in this case, is to create a separate entity type to group

 For more information, see creating an entity type.

 Use IAM policies to control access across multiple teams

 Use IAM roles and policies to set different levels of access to different groups of users.
 For example, ML researchers, data scientists, DevOps, and site reliability engineers all require access to the same featurestore, but their level of access can differ.
 For example, DevOps users might require permissions to manage a featurestore, but they don't require access to the contents of the featurestore.